 Camp Cedar Crest is located outside the town of Running Springs.
-Camp Whittle is located outside of the town of Fawnskin, CA, in the Big Bear area.
-Both sites are in a Yellow Pine Forest at an elevation of 6,500 -7,000 feet.
-These camps are surrounded by the San Bernardino National Forest, and seasonal streams run through the sites.
+It is a Yellow Pine Forest at an elevation of 6,500 -7,000 feet.
+This camp is surrounded by the San Bernardino National Forest, and seasonal streams run through the site.
 Snow is common and lingers most winters.
 Wildlife is abundant, though generally wary of humans.
 Beautiful vistas can be enjoyed from many of the hiking trails.

 Camp Cedar Crest is approximately 40 minutes from Highland, CA ("down the hill"), 30 minutes from Mountain Communities Hospital in Lake Arrowhead, 30 minutes from Big Bear, and 10 minutes from Running Springs.
-Camp Whittle is approximately 20 minutes from Bear Valley Community Hospital and Big Bear Lake, CA, and 60 minutes from Highland, CA. Camp Whittle can be approached from 3 different highways, depending on the location of your school: Generally, the quickest is Highway 18 through Running Springs (from southwest); alternate options are Highway 38 through Redlands/Mentone, and Highway 18 through Lucerne Valley (from the north).

 Winter weather can be harsh, and can often lead to chain requirements for vehicles.
+It is always recommended that chains are carried as weather can change and require chains for safe travel.
 If there is snow in the forecast, be sure to call CalTrans for updates on road conditions, at 1-800-427-7623.